AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/topics/rust/rust.md

 ---
 Rust is a blazingly fast (their claim, not mine) programming language, with safety as one of its main features.

+> [!note]
+Some of the code here might not be correct, as I wrote it quickly without checking, but it should be sufficiently close to convey the message

 # Favourite Rust features
 Rust's type system is extensible, and allows the compiler to check the codes validity.